Cognitive Behavioural Therapy – CBT For Eating Disorders – UK Wide and Online by Video Link

 We understand that accessing high-quality treatment for eating disorders is often difficult and that NHS waiting lists can be in excess of 6–12 months.
 We therefore provide a private eating disorder service that is fast, affordable and delivered to the highest standards of clinical best practice.

-Why Choose CBT For Eating Disorders
+Why Choose CBT for Disordered Eating Problems?

 Online CBT for Eating Disorders

 Online Cognitive Behavioural Therapy for eating disorders works in exactly the same way as face-to-face therapy.
 The same methods and clinical techniques are used during CBT-E sessions.
 Your CBT therapist will work with you via video link and relevant CBT material will be shared on screen and by email.

 If you want to book online Cognitive Behaviour Therapy appointments for controlled or unhealthy eating behaviours we can organise an initial telephone call to discuss the approach before starting therapy.
 If you want to book online appointments for a diagnosed eating disorder including anorexia, binge eating disorder or bulimia, it may also be helpful to involve your local GP or healthcare specialist in the agreed treatment plan.
 To find out more email email@example.com